tdvraju/curriculum/.github/PULL_REQUEST_TEMPLATE.md

 This is a PR template.
-If you are adding a solution link to the curriculum, leave this as is.
+If you are adding a solution link to the curriculum, leave this as it is.
 If not, delete it and write the message you wish.

 Thank you,